 As an example of 1), let's move from the Icosahedron to the Great dodecahedron along the solid red line.
 This is the same as finding the dual of the Icosahedron (Dodecahedron), edge stellating (Small stellated dodecahedron) and finding the dual of the latter (Great dodecahedron).
 The first operation transformed the edges of the Icosahedron into the perpendicular edges, those of the Dodecahedron.
 The second operation merely extended those edges, but kept their directions.
 The last operation find edges perpendicular to those of the Small stellated dodecahedron - those of the original Icosahedron!

 As an example of 2), let's move from the Dodecahedron to the Great stellated dodecahedron along the dotted pink line.
-This is the same as finding the dual of the Dodecahedron (Icosahedron), greatening (Great Icosahedron) and finding the dual of the latter (Great stellated dodecahedron).
+This is the same as finding the dual of the Dodecahedron (Icosahedron), greatening (Great icosahedron) and finding the dual of the latter (Great stellated dodecahedron).
 The first duality converts the triangular vertex figure of the Dodecahedron into the triangular face of the Icosahedron.
-Then greatening to a Great Icosahedron keeps the same type of face (as greatening always does).
-In the final dual transformation, the triangular faces of the Great Icosahedron are converted back to triangular vertex figures, as in the original Dodecahedron.
-Thus this operation preserves the vertex figure.
+Then greatening to a Great icosahedron keeps the same type of face, but on a larger scale (as greatening always does).
+In the final dual transformation, the triangular faces of the Great icosahedron are converted back to triangular vertex figures, as in the original Dodecahedron, but one smaller angular scale.
+Thus, this operation merely shrinks the vertex figure.

 All faceting operations preserve the vertex arrangements.
 This is because their dual (the stellation operations) preserve the planes of the faces.